As a Durham student you have access to a vast range of support to enable you to make the most of your time at Durham.

 You may feel anxious about approaching the Service and talking about your concerns.
 This is normal.
 Whatever your problem you will be very welcome and treated with respect.

 For further information about counselling support at Durham please see the Counselling Service webpage.

 The Careers, Employability and Enterprise Centre is a free service that is offered to Durham Students.
 The Centre can offer a wide range of support to help you both in the short and long term.
 If you want support finding employment whilst you study you can take advantage of the vacancy advertising service and this can be complemented by support with your long term prospects, such as CV workshops, employer master classes and mock interviews.
 Go to their webpage to find further information about how they can support you.

 If you have any queries regarding disability, specific learning differences (SpLDs), mental health problems, medical conditions or any other issues, and you are a prospective student or a current student we actively encourage you to contact our specialist team.
 Our friendly advisers are willing to discuss, in confidence, any concerns you may have.
 For further information, please see the Disability Support Service webpage.

 Nightline is an anonymous, non-directive and non-judgmental support service set up and run by students for students.
-Training weekends are provided throughout the year to develop student skills.
-As well as someone to listen, it also provides pregnancy testing, condoms and loan of attack alarms.
-You can contact Nightline any day of the week during term time from 9pm to 7am and the contact number is on the back of your student campus card.
+You can contact Nightline any day of the week during term time from 9pm to 7am by phone email or instant messenger.
+The contact number is on DUO and on the back of your student campus card.